 The President and CEO shall nominate an employee for appointment by the Board of Trustees to serve as the agency's Corporate Compliance Officer.
-The President and CEO will provide direction and resources to the Corporate Compliance Officer sufficient for carrying out the duties and responsibilities of the position.
+The President and CEO and Chief Operating Officer will provide direction and resources to the Corporate Compliance Officer sufficient for carrying out the duties and responsibilities of the position.

-The Corporate Compliance Officer shall have general responsibility to oversee the implementation of activities to ensure compliance.
+The Corporate Compliance Officer and Chief Operating Officer shall have general responsibility to oversee the implementation of activities to ensure compliance.
 The duties and responsibilities of the Corporate Compliance Officer shall include, but are not limited to the following:

-- Working with the vice presidents and others to assure development, implementation and enforcement of written policies, procedures, protocols and/or other guidelines on specific state and federal legal and regulatory issues and matters involving ethical and legal business practices; - Developing and implementing, in collaboration with the Department of Human Resources, appropriate orientation, education and training on compliance for new and current employees, contractors, student interns, and trustees and other volunteers; - Handling inquiries by employees, contractors, student interns, and trustees and other volunteers regarding any aspect of compliance;

-- Receiving and documenting reports and investigations, as may be applicable, of allegations of unethical or improper business practices; - Reporting to the President and CEO any report of alleged breach of the Code of Conduct or other unethical or improper business practice; - Participating, as requested by the President and CEO and/or the Board of Trustees, in any follow-up, review or investigation of a report or complaint of unethical or improper business practice; - Providing guidance and interpretation to the Board of Trustees and its Board Development Committee, in conjunction with the organization's legal counsel, as appropriate, on matters related to the corporate compliance program; - Planning and overseeing periodic audits or monitoring activity of the organization's operations, and recommending, as appropriate, action in response to audit results; - Developing policies, programs and systems that encourage all persons associated with the organization to report suspected violations of agency policy or applicable laws, without fear of retaliation; and - Preparing, at a minimum annually, reports to the President and CEO and the Board of Trustees on issues and activities related to corporate compliance.
+- Working with the chief officers and vice presidents and others to assure development, implementation and enforcement of written policies, procedures, protocols and/or other guidelines on specific state and federal legal and regulatory issues and matters involving ethical and legal business practices; - Developing and implementing, in collaboration with the Department of Human Resources, appropriate and documented orientation, education and training on compliance for new employees, contractors, student interns, and trustees and other volunteers upon hire/engagement, and re-training annually thereafter; - Handling inquiries by employees, contractors, student interns, and trustees and other volunteers regarding any aspect of compliance; - Receiving and documenting reports and investigations, as may be applicable, of allegations of unethical or improper business practices; - Reporting to the Chief Operating Officer, President and CEO any report of alleged breach of the Code of Conduct or other unethical or improper business practice; - Participating, as requested by the President and CEO and/or the Board of Trustees, in any followup, review or investigation of a report or complaint of unethical or improper business practice; - Providing guidance and interpretation to the Board of Trustees and its Board Development Committee, in conjunction with the organization's legal counsel, as appropriate, on matters related to the corporate compliance program; - Planning and overseeing periodic audits or monitoring activity of the organization's operations, and recommending, as appropriate, action in response to audit results; - Developing policies, programs and systems that encourage all persons associated with the organization to report suspected violations of agency policy or applicable laws, without fear of retaliation; and - Preparing, at a minimum annually, reports to the President and CEO and the Board of Trustees on issues and activities related to corporate compliance.

-The Department of Human Resources checks data sources (including, but not limited to the National Practitioner Data Bank and the Office of the Inspector General's (OIG) Exclusion Data Base) regarding current and new employees, including medical staff, independent contractors, to assure that the organization does not employ or contract with any individual or entity who has been convicted of a criminal offense related to health care or who has been debarred, excluded or otherwise declared ineligible to participate in federally funded health care programs.
+The Department of Human Resources checks data sources (including, but not limited to the National Practitioner Data Bank (NPDB) and the Office of the Inspector General's (OIG) Exclusion Data Base) regarding current and new employees, including medical staff, and independent contractors, to assure that the organization does not employ or contract with any individual or entity who has been convicted of a criminal offense related to health care or who has been debarred, excluded or otherwise declared ineligible to participate in federally funded health care programs.
 The review of such databases will occur as part of new hire checks for licensed and unlicensed professional staff and staff who works within the organization in other positions that are linked to clinical and/or business functions, as deemed appropriate.
 The licensed clinical staff will also have the NPDB checked annually as part of the licensure renewal process.
+Additionally, if at anytime they become excluded per the NPDB, Wheeler Clinic is immediately notified by the NPDB.
+Other databases, as deemed necessary, are checked semi-annually for the groups noted above.
 Other databases, as deemed necessary, are checked semi-annually for the groups noted above.